rubyonjets/jets/docs/_docs/cloudwatch-events.md

 end
 ```

 Notice in the above example that you can even mix in the `rate` declaration with the Lambda function.
+Underneath the hood rate delegates to the event_rule method.

 ## Related links